-The CY7C11461KV18, CY7C11571KV18, CY7C11481KV18, and CY7C11501KV18 are 1.8V Synchronous Pipelined SRAMs equipped with DDR II+ architecture.
-The DDR II+ consists of an SRAM core with advanced synchronous peripheral circuitry.
+The CY7C1266V18, CY7C1277V18, CY7C1268V18, and CY7C1270V18 are 1.8V Synchronous Pipelined SRAMs equipped with DDR-II+ architecture.
+The DDR-II+ consists of an SRAM core with advanced synchronous peripheral circuitry.
 Addresses for read and write are latched on alternate rising edges of the input (K) clock.
-Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of K and K. Each address location is associated with two 8-bit words (CY7C11461KV18), 9-bit words (CY7C11571KV18), 18-bit words (CY7C11481KV18), or 36-bit words (CY7C11501KV18) that burst sequentially into or out of the device.
+Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of both K and K. Each address location is associated with two 8-bit words (CY7C1266V18), 9-bit words (CY7C1277V18), 18-bit words (CY7C1268V18), or 36-bit words (CY7C1270V18), that burst sequentially into or out of the device.

-Asynchronous inputs include an output impedance matching input (ZQ).
-Synchronous data outputs (Q, sharing the same physical pins as the data inputs D) are tightly matched to the two output echo clocks CQ/\overline{CQ} , eliminating the need for separately capturing data from each individual DDR SRAM in the system design.
+Asynchronous inputs include output impedance matching input (ZQ).
+Synchronous data outputs (Q, sharing the same physical pins as the data inputs, D) are tightly matched to the two output echo clocks CQ/CQ, eliminating the need to capture data separately from each individual DDR SRAM in the system design.

-All synchronous inputs pass through input registers controlled by the K or \overline{K} input clocks.
-All data outputs pass through output registers controlled by the K or \overline{K} input clocks.
+All synchronous inputs pass through input registers controlled by the K or K input clocks.
+All data outputs pass through output registers controlled by the K or K input clocks.
 Writes are conducted with on-chip synchronous self-timed write circuitry.